- SENATORS' STATEMENTS

 Hon.
 Senators: Agreed.

 Resuming debate on the inquiry of the Honourable Senator Losier-Cool, calling the attention of the Senate to the current state of French language education in New Brunswick.

 Hon.
-Fernand Robichaud: Honourable senators, my colleagues have painted a rather clear picture of the current state of French education in New Brunswick and of education in the language of the minority.
+Fernand Robichaud: Honourable senators, my colleagues have painted a rather clear picture the current state of French-language education in New Brunswick and education in the language of the minority.

 I have no intention of repeating everything that has been said, but I do want to make some observations and perhaps review a little history.
 I assure you that my comments are not intended to stir up any kind of controversy.